Matteo de Brienne: Valour FC

 In January 2022, he initially registered for the 2022 CPL-U Sports Draft, before withdrawing soon after on January 13.
 Instead, on January 18, 2022, he signed a contract with CPL club Valour FC.
 He scored his first professional goal on June 15 against Cavalry FC.
 At the end of the 2023 season, he was nominated for the CPL Best Canadian U-21 Player of the Year award, and eventually won it.
 After the 2023 season, he chose to depart Valour, after declining an extension offer.
 Over his two seasons with Valour, he scored six goals in 44 matches, across all competitions.

 Atletico Ottawa

 On December 21, 2023, Atlético Ottawa announced the signing of de Brienne for the 2024 campaign, as the player signed a one-year deal with an option for another season.
 On 13 April 2024, he made his debut in the season opener against York United FC.

 GAIS

 On January 6, 2025, De Brienne joined Allsvenskan club GAIS for an undisclosed fee, signing a contract until the end of the 2029 season.

 International career

 In 2016 and 2017, he attended camps with the Canada U14 and U15 teams respectively.

+In January 2026, he was named to the Canada senior team for a training camp and friendly against Guatemala.
+He appeared in the match against Guatemala, however, as it was designated a B-level friendly, it did not count as an official senior cap.